David-Hien/Unit-3/Project.md

 ### Proposed Solution

-My proposed solution is to create an application that uses Python, Kivymd Library, and SQLAlchemy.
+My proposed solution is to create an application that uses Python as the main programming language, Kivymd Library for the GUI (Graphical User Interface), and SQLAlchemy to manipulate the database.
+The app will consist of a Login/Register screen, a page to show the shoe collections, and another page for the user to manually edit the collections.
+Two other additions are:
+- a search function that can assist the user navigate large databases
+- a sort function that rearrange the collection based on factors (eg. name, price, color) of the user's choice

+***Python***

 Python is a highly versitile programming language that supports OOP (Object-oriented programming).
 For this application, I believe it is more effective to approach using OOP, because it makes it easier to understand the program functions and fix bugs.

-***Python***

 ***Kivymd Library***